My-Linh Thai

-My-Linh T Thai (Thái Mỹ Linh; born 1968) is an American politician and pharmacist who serves in the Washington State House of Representatives representing the 41st district in King County.
+My-Linh Thi Thai (Thái Mỹ Linh; born January 18, 1968) is an American politician and pharmacist who serves in the Washington State House of Representatives representing the 41st district in King County.
 Thai, a Vietnamese immigrant who lives in Bellevue, served as a school board member prior to her election in 2018, replacing retiring legislator Judy Clibborn.

 Early life and career

 My-Linh Thai was born in Vietnam and raised by her grandparents on the Mekong Delta.
 She immigrated to the United States in 1983 as a war refugee and reunited with several family members who had fled earlier.

 She arrived in the Seattle area at the age of 15 and enrolled at Federal Way High School despite not knowing the English language.
 Thai graduated from the University of Washington School of Pharmacy and worked as a practicing pharmacist in Billings, Montana, before moving with her family to Bellevue, Washington, in 2008.
 She has also worked as a medical interpreter for Vietnamese immigrants and returned to the country to teach one of the first graduate nursing programs in Vietnam.

 She became involved in the Somerset parent teacher student association (PTSA) shortly after moving to the city, during a sabbatical from her work as a pharmacist.
 Thai was appointed PTSA president, earning an advocacy award from the state PTA, and was elected to the Bellevue School District school board in 2013.
 During her first term as a school board member, Thai advocated against racial inequality and campaigned to hire a racially-diverse set of teachers to reflect the demographics of the Bellevue school body.
 She was re-elected to a second term in 2017 and was appointed as the board president.
 Thai also served as the vice president of the Washington State School Directors' Association.